 Instructions for Making Your Mini Egg Rolls

 - Place ground pork in a large saucepan and cook over medium heat, breaking up the pork as it begins to cook.
-Make sure pork is fully browned and that it's nicely crumbled so that it fits well into the egg roll
+Make sure the pork is fully browned and that it's nicely crumbled so that it fits well into the egg roll.

 - Now that you're smelling the delicious mixture wafting from the saucepan, have a taste!
 This is where you might want to add some salt and pepper to taste.
 Remember, you can serve these with soy sauce so it's ok to go easy on the salt.

-- Make sure your counter is clean and dry and place five of your won ton wrappers on the counter top.
+- Make sure your counter is clean and dry and place 5 of your won ton wrappers on the countertop.
 In a bowl, gently beat the egg to break up the yoke.

 - Using a baster brush, gently baste one corner of each won ton wrapper.
 This will act as an adhesive for your rolls.

-- Now you're ready to ROLL!
-(See what I did there?
-I couldn't help it) Gently fold the left and right corners into the center and use the top flap to roll it up.
+- Now you're ready to roll!
+Gently fold the left and right corners into the center and use the top flap to roll it up.
 I've included a three-step photo below to illustrate the process.
 Ensure that none of the stuffing is coming out of the seams and place off to the side in a dish or large baking pan.
 Continue this process until you've used up all of your mixture and/or won ton wrappers.

 - If you are cooking these up immediately, it's time to fry them!
 Prep your fry daddy (if you have one) or a small pot by placing one to two cups of vegetable oil in it and letting it heat to medium-high.
 You'll know the oil is ready because it's glistening but you can always test it by dipping one of the egg rolls in to see if it fries up immediately.

-- Take four or five rolls at a time and fry them for up to five minutes depending on how crunchy you like them.
-I usually wait until they're a golden brown, turning them a bit as they fry to make sure they cook evenly.
+- Take 4 or 5 rolls at a time and fry them for up to 5 minutes depending on how crunchy you like them.
+I usually wait until they're golden brown, turning them a bit as they fry to make sure they cook evenly.

-If you have decided that you want to do this recipe the night, week or month before, you can follow all of the steps above.
-Instead of frying them immediately, you can place the rolls in a glass dish and separate each layer with parchment paper to keep them from sticking to each other and freeze.
+If you have decided that you want to do this recipe the night, week, or month before, you can follow all of the steps above.
+Instead of frying them immediately, you can place the rolls in a glass dish and separate each layer with parchment paper to keep them from sticking to each other and freezing.